 This guide to doing business in Poland will shed light on the key aspects of undertaking business and investing in Poland.
-With over 38.3 million people, it is the largest market among Central and Eastern European countries and the sixth-largest economy in the European Union.
+With over 37,8 million people, it is the largest market among Central and Eastern European countries and top 10 largest economies in the UE.